winkash/vectordb-embeddings/README.md

-# vectordb-embeddings
-# Example Milvus Vector Embeddings Project
+# vectordb embeddings with Milvus

 ## Prerequisites